h4ck3rm1k3/newspaper/apache/debian/Readme.md

   php5enmod pdo_sqlite
   and for some reaason this does not do anything si I had to hack it: ln -vs /usr/share/php5/sqlite/*.ini /etc/php5/conf.d

+The apache config is located : newspaper/apache/debian/etc/apache2/sites-available/001-newspaper.conf this is copied into /etc/apache2/sites-available/001-newspaper.conf, and then you run a2ensite 001-newspaper